rcsb/strucmotif-search/README.md

 approach enables real-time retrieval and superposition of structural motifs, either extracted from a reference structure or uploaded by the user.

+## See it in action
+Structural motif searching is available as part of the [RCSB Advanced Search](https://www.rcsb.org/search/advanced/strucmotif) and [RCSB Mol* plugin](https://www.rcsb.org/3d-view).
+[Help documentation is available](https://www.rcsb.org/docs/search/advanced-search/structural-motif-search).

 ## Performance
 Current benchmark times to search in `160,467` structures as of `2/17/20`.